JuanM04/portfolio/docs/the-cloc/day-4.md

 ---
-title: Day 4 — Almost finished!
+title: "Day 4 — Almost finished!"
 ---

 So, I spent two days doing all the software (now available in [GitHub](https://github.com/JuanM04/the-cloc)), and this is how it works: